PortSwigger/type-confusion-scanner/README.md

 This extension complements Burp's active scanner by substituting integer and booleean JSON values with their string equivalents to check if variable types are being checked on the server's side.

-For more information, please refer to the blogpost at https://certuscybersecurity.com/!!!!!!!!
+For more information, please refer to the blogpost, that will be linked here soon.

 Contributions and feature requests are welcome.